The Daily Tar Heel: Recent history and relocations

 During the summer of 2010, the newsroom moved out of the student union and into a 6,489 sqft office a block away from campus, at 151 E. Rosemary Street.
 The move doubled the amount of office space available to staff and placed the paper one-tenth of a mile away from its original 1893 office.
 Previously, the staff worked out of the Frank Porter Graham Student Union and paid rent to the university.

 In October 2010, The Daily Tar Heel joined a coalition of eight media organizations in a lawsuit against UNC for public records.
-The lawsuit concerns records related to UNC's investigation into alleged improper relationships with athletic agents and academic misconduct surrounding the football team.

-In September 2016, The Daily Tar Heel filed the lawsuit against UNC to obtain access to public records concerning the identification of students or employees who have committed rape or sexual assault.
-The lawsuit was on behalf of itself, the Capital Broadcasting Company, the Charlotte Observer Publishing Company and The Durham Herald Company.
-On May 3, 2017, Judge Allen Baddour, a Superior Court Judge in Wake and Orange County, ruled that UNC is not required to provide those public records.
-He stated that Family Educational Rights and Privacy Act and the State Human Resources Act protects students and employees, respectively.
+The lawsuit concerned records related to UNC's investigation into alleged improper relationships with athletic agents and academic misconduct surrounding the football team.
+In September 2016, the paper filed suit against UNC to obtain access to public records concerning the identification of students or employees who had committed rape or sexual assault.
+The DTH filed the lawsuit on behalf of itself, the Capital Broadcasting Company, the Charlotte Observer Publishing Company, and The Durham Herald Company.
+On May 3, 2017, Judge Allen Baddour, a Superior Court Judge in Wake and Orange County, ruled that UNC was not required to provide those public records due to Family Educational Rights and Privacy Act and the State Human Resources Act, which protects students and employees, respectively.